Lyall-A/Goofy-Mania-V2/README.md

 **.gmr**

-Array of .gmm paths or a GMM object with a `path` attribute pointing to a sub-directory of the map.
+Array of GMM object's with an extra `path` entry with the value of the map directory